 - 8.1 Where a charge is made for enforcement action, the debt will be registered as a local land charge against the owner's property.
-This means that, when the property is sold, the whole debt (including the interest that has accrued) will have to be repaid. - 8.2 The Council will vigorously pursue all debts that are owed to it in relation to its enforcement activity, works in default and other charges. - 8.3 In order to recover outstanding debts, the Council may: - Use databases and tracing agencies to track down debtors with a view to securing money judgments against them - Demand that rents are paid to the Council, rather than the landlord, where the law allows and it is appropriate to do so - Use the enforced sale procedure under the Law of Property Act 1925, where appropriate, to force the sale of the property in order to recover the money that is owed.
+This means that, when the property is sold, the whole debt (including the interest that has accrued) will have to be repaid. - 8.2 The Council will not, as a matter of course, allow a land charge to sit against a property until it is sold.
+It will vigorously pursue all debts that are owed to it in relation to its enforcement activity, works in default and other charges.

+- 8.3 In order to recover outstanding debts, the Council may: - Use databases and tracing agencies to track down debtors with a view to securing money judgments against them and appointing court bailiffs to recover the debt. - Demand that rents are paid to the Council, rather than the landlord, where the law allows and it is appropriate to do so - Use the enforced sale procedure under the Law of Property Act 1925, where appropriate, to force the sale of the property in order to recover the money that is owed.